 Marine monuments and national marine sanctuaries are both types of marine protected areas.
 The main difference between national marine sanctuaries and marine national monuments is the designation process and the laws under which they are established.
-Sanctuaries are designated by the Secretary of Commerce, through NOAA, under the National Marine Sanctuaries Act (NMSA).
+Sanctuaries are designated by NOAA or Congress and are managed by NOAA using the National Marine Sanctuaries Act (NMSA).
 The NMSA requires extensive public process, local community engagement, stakeholder involvement, and citizen participation, both prior to and following designation.

 Monuments are designated by Presidential Proclamation, via the Antiquities Act of 1906.
 The Act is very simple, has changed little in more than a century, provides broad power to set aside public areas for protection, and requires no public process.